7 Facts from our Elysium Health Review

-Morgan Levine, Ph.D., professor at Yale School of Medicine and Elysium Health’s Bioinformatics Advisor, was instrumental in the creation of Index in 2018.
-Today, the analysis is powered by the proprietary Elysium Health chip, developed in partnership with Illumina.
+Morgan Levine, Ph.D., professor at Yale School of Medicine and Elysium Health’s Bioinformatics Advisor, was instrumental in the creating Index in 2018.
+Today, the proprietary Elysium Health chip powers the analysis, a technology the company developed in partnership with Illumina.
 The chip uses the Algorithmic Platform for Epigenetic Examination (APEX) to assess and analyze epigenetics from a saliva sample.

-Index has not been reviewed or approved by the FDA.
-The product is not intended to diagnose, treat, cure, or prevent any disease or condition or assess the risk of any disease or condition.
+The FDA has not reviewed or approved Index and the product is not intended to diagnose, treat, cure, or prevent any disease or condition or assess the risk of any disease or condition.

 Taking an Elysium Health Index Test

 Customers follow the instructions to collect a saliva sample and mail it to Elysium Health’s CLIA-certified and CAP-accredited lab for analysis.
-At the lab, technicians extract DNA and determine sites on the genome where an epigenetic biomarker called DNA methylation has occurred.
+Secondly, technicians extract DNA at the lab and determine sites on the genome where an epigenetic biomarker called DNA methylation has occurred.
 Methylation occurs when cellular machinery adds a chemical group to a DNA strand, turning off that gene.

-DNA is loaded onto the proprietary Elysium chip and scanned to create a customer’s methylation profile.
-They analyze the profile and use it to assess a customer’s biological age.
-It should be noted that Elysium Health’s science can determine a biological age for different tissues in the body.
+Technicians load DNA onto the proprietary Elysium chip and scan it to create a customer’s methylation profile.
+It analyzes the profile and uses it to assess a customer’s biological age.
+Markedly, it should be noted that Elysium Health’s science can determine the biological age of different tissues in the body.
 The “overall” age provided in the Index report is an average of the various ages of different tissues.

-About six weeks after receiving the sample, customers will receive an email indicating that their results are ready.
-Results can be accessed through an online Elysium Health account with their Elysium Health login.
-Index is intended to be taken regularly over time in order to assess how lifestyle changes continue to affect biological age. c
+About six weeks after receiving the sample, customers will receive an email indicating that the results are ready.
+Users can access their results through an online Elysium Health account.
+The company intends for customers to take Index regularly over time in order to assess how lifestyle changes continue to affect biological age.

 Review of Elysium Health Costs

-Basis and Matter dietary supplements.
-Each bottle contains 60 capsules, enough for 30 days.
+Each bottle of supplements contains 60 capsules, enough for 30 days.